Student: Middle school student with Autism. Parent asked for an AT Assessment in 2013 and 2014.

 B.G. v.
 City of Chicago School District 299, 69 IDELR 177 (N.D.
 III 2017)

 Student: Middle school student with Attention Deficit Hyperactivity Disorder.

 School’s Participation: IEP included implementation of several AT devices.

 Problem: Mother requested Dragon software be included.
 School disagreed with reasoning that voice-to-text would be difficult in the classroom environment.
 Mother filed due process.

 Results: Hearing officer found that the IEP team repeatedly considered and responded to the student’s need for technology devices and services.
-The petitioner introduced insufficient evidence to merit the conclusion that the district’s provision of assistive technology was inadequate.
+The petitioner introduced insufficient evidence to merit the conclusion that the district’s provision of AT was inadequate.